kehindeoderinde/meme-generator/README.md

 # Meme Module
 This module exposes the `MemeEngine` class.
 The `MemeEngine` is intitialized by providing a destination folder for our memes to be saved in.

 The `MemeEngine.make_meme()` method takes a few arguments returns a path to the created meme in the folder specified when initializing the `MemeEngine`.
-These parameters are:
+These parameters are:<br>
 1. `img` - An single `ImageModel` object to be used when creating the meme
 2. `body` - A string which will be a body for the meme.
 There is a limit of 35 characters
 3. `author` - A string which will indicate who the author of this meme's body is.
 There is a limit of 10 characters
 4. `width` - (Optional) Width of generated meme image